jeffohanalevy-design/qa-service-fastapi/README.md

 - `pip install -r requirements.txt` on your Terminal

-- Run the server locally on your terminal as below:

-`uvicorn main:app --reload --port 8080`
+- Run the server locally on your terminal as follow: `uvicorn main:app --reload --port 8080`

-- Then open:

-`http://127.0.0.1:8080/docs` to try out and ask questions to the system obtaining an answer
+- Then open: `http://127.0.0.1:8080/docs` to try out and ask questions to the system obtaining an answer